13:30 - 17:00

 Poster session

-Mechanistic Artificial Intelligence: A Swiss knife for Decrypting Anti-Aging Interventions
+Mechanistic artificial intelligence: A Swiss knife for decrypting anti-aging interventions

 Tea and coffee break

-Mixer followed by dinner with live music
+Mixer followed by gala dinner

 Day 3: 30 November 2024, Venue: SJRI, SJNAHS, Bengaluru